WovichX/x1-tablet-gen3-linux-stuff/README.md

 **Notes**:
 You can use rotate_widget.sh without adding it to autostart.
 The script saves the current rotation state in a file.
 This was done to ensure it is compatible with distros like Kubuntu.

+**License**:
+These scripts are free to use, share, and modify without any restrictions.
+If you share, fork, or modify these scripts, please mention or credit the original creator.